ropensci/phylogram/paper.md

 "phylo" object, whose primary element is an integer matrix with one row for each edge in the graph, and two columns giving the indices of the connecting nodes.
-This is a highly versatile and memory-efficient format suitable for most applications encountered by evolutionary biologists.
+This is a versatile and memory-efficient representation suitable for most applications encountered by evolutionary biologists, and hence a comprehensive array of tools has been developed for parsing, manipulating, analyzing and visualizing trees in matrix format.

 An alternative tree structure is the "dendrogram" object, generated using the `as.dendrogram` function in the **stats** package [@RCoreTeam2015].
 Rather than a matrix of edges, a dendrogram is a hierarchical list.
 These 'lists of lists' can be deeply nested, with the limit depending on the C stack size (settable *via* `options("expressions")`).
-A useful feature of this representation is its modularity, whereby the sub tree of a tree is itself a tree - a dendrogram within a dendrogram.
+While less memory-efficient than matrix-based tree objects, a useful feature of the nested-list representation is its modularity, whereby the sub tree of a tree is itself a tree - a dendrogram within a dendrogram.
 This means that dendrogram objects are subsettable in the same way that standard lists are, which in addition to the inbuilt editing functions such as `cut` and `merge`,